-Jackfruit is the largest fruit tree in the world, each tree bears as many as 250 large fruits but it's not the size that is so beneficial, it's the nutrition.
+Jackfruit is the largest fruit tree in the world, each tree can bear as many as 250 large fruits!
+But it's not the size that is so beneficial, it's the nutritional value of these giant fruits.
 Indigenous to the Southwestern rain forests of India, jackfruits are related to figs, mulberry and breadfruit.
 The trees are widely cultivated for their fruit, seeds and wood.
 The exotic fruit has a thorny outside and is soft on the inside with an intensely sweet taste.
 Read below to find out our 5 top health benefits of this powerful superfruit!

 May Improve Cardiovascular Health